carbon-language/carbon-lang/lld/docs/index.rst

 Current Status
 --------------

-lld can self host on x86-64 Linux and x86 Windows.
+lld can self host on x86-64 FreeBSD and Linux and x86 Windows.

 All SingleSource tests in test-suite pass on x86-64 Linux.